-How Long Does Savella Stay In Your System?
+How Long Does Savella (Milnacipran) Stay In Your System?

 Milnacipran is a serotonin-norepinephrine reuptake inhibitor (SNRI) that helps to restore the balance of certain natural substances located in a person’s brain.
 While many people have discovered that milnacipran is a drug that can help combat depression, the medication has the potential to result in several unwanted side effects.
 As a result, some people find it important to quit taking the medication.